hannahas/lgg-survival/README.md

 signal in the app that speaks to this, which is why it's shown explicitly rather than only as a background KM line, and why predictions should always be read alongside it rather than in isolation.

+The gray curve comes from the training data.
+It changes based on molecular subtype and codel status, but not based on age.

+The red curve is a model output.
+The inputs are age, molecular subtype (codeletion status), and grade. final_fit is the trained Cox model, and it has coefficients for each of these 3 variables.
+The prediction curve for the new patient takes the baseline curve from the training cohort using all 97 of the death days, and it raises that curve to the power of the patient's hazard ratio at every time point.

 **Validation context.** The app permanently displays the model's training (0.817) and test-set (0.902) concordance, so this context is visible every